Birth Control Hormones: The Mini-Pill

 In the first year of use:

-- When mini-pills are taken exactly as directed, fewer than 1 woman out of 100 has an unplanned pregnancy.
+• When mini-pills are taken exactly as directed, they are more than 99% effective at preventing pregnancy.
+That means that fewer than 1 out of 100 people will have an unplanned pregnancy.

-- When pills are not taken exactly as directed, such as forgetting to take them sometimes, 9 women out of 100 have an unplanned pregnancy.
+• When mini-pills are not taken exactly as directed, such as when they are sometimes missed, they are 93% effective at preventing pregnancy.
+That means that 7 out of 100 people will have an unplanned pregnancy.

-- Mini-pills don't protect against sexually transmitted infections (STIs), such as herpes or HIV/AIDS.
-If you aren't sure if your sex partner might have an STI, use a condom to protect against disease.
+• Mini-pills don't protect against sexually transmitted infections (STIs), such as herpes or HIV/AIDS.
+You can use a condom to reduce your risk of getting an STI.

-- They may cause irregular periods.
+• They may cause changes in your periods.
 You may have spotting between periods.
 You may also stop getting a period.
-Some women see having no period as an advantage.

-- Mini-pills may cause mood changes, less interest in sex, or weight gain.
+• Mini-pills may cause mood changes or less interest in sex.

-- You must take a pill at the same time every day to prevent pregnancy.
+• You have to take a pill at the same time every day to prevent pregnancy.

 Credits